Eddie Shepherd’s Walled Gardens Supper Club

 Days later I’m still thinking about it and can’t wait to return.
 Meanwhile, I’ll download Eddie’s books as a reminder of a truly memorable evening.

-And the price for this? £45.00 per head.
+In the light of all this, £45.00 per head at the Walled Gardens Supper Club is a bargain.
 I’m sure it would easily cost three figures in a restaurant and be nowhere near as much fun.

 Have you tried Supper Clubs?
 Got any recommendations?